 So here you go, try and love them.

 2 tbsp neutral oil (like sunflower or grape seed)

 1 tsp salt (plus extra for boiling water)

 1 pound small strawberries, hulled and cut in half if not small

 sour cream and powdered sugar for serving

--to make the dough pour the flour into a large bowl. make a well in the center of the flour and crack the egg, pour the oil and sprinkle the salt. mix a little with a fork and then slowly add the water, just 1/2 cup at first. start to mix with your hands forming a dough. add more water if too dry and flour if too wet. flour your kneading surface well and knead the dough for 6-8 minutes until well incorporated and it looks like gluten has formed well. keep adding flour as needed. place the dough ball on a well floured surface and cover with the mixing bowl you used before, let rest for about an hour. it will be okay if it doesn’t rest that long.
+-to make the dough pour the flour into a large bowl. make a well in the center of the flour and crack the egg, pour the oil and sprinkle the salt. mix a little with a fork and then slowly add the water, just 1/2 cup at first. start to mix with your hands forming a dough. add more water if too dry and flour if too wet. flour your kneading surface well and knead the dough for 6-8 minutes until well incorporated and it looks like the gluten has formed well. keep adding flour as needed. place the dough ball on a well floured surface and cover with the mixing bowl you used before, let rest for about half an hour.

 -meanwhile prepare your strawberries. once they are cleaned and cut toss them gently in the powdered sugar. and set a big pot of salted water to boil. prepare a cutting board with flour.

--they will cook fast, so use your time how you need depending on what space you have. once they are ready plop them in the water, not more than 10 at a time. stir them a bit to make sure they don’t stick. when they float to the top they are ready, sometimes i let them sit at the top a bit longer to get a bit softer. strain them out with a slotted spoon into a strainer.
+-once they are ready plop them in the water, not more than 10 at a time. stir them a bit to make sure they don’t stick. when they float to the top they are ready, sometimes i let them sit at the top a bit longer to get a bit softer. strain them out with a slotted spoon into a strainer.